habjanlovro/mag-tag-parser/tests/half-tag/readme.md

 The program modifies a 'public' string with some 'public', 'private' and 'unknown' data.
-Then it prints the string on standard output that is guarded by perimiter guard permitting tag 'private'.
+Then it prints the string on standard output that is guarded by perimeter guard permitting tag 'private'.

 The state of the system is recorded at the beginning of main, before the `write` system call and before the `exit` system call.